 The benefits of incorporating for a single person reflect those for any sort of company, but with the caveat that you can actually choose whether you want to be regarded as a separate entity from your corporation for income tax purposes.
 The IRS official website has details.

 “An LLC with only one member is treated as an entity disregarded as separate from its owner for income tax purposes (but as a separate entity for purposes of employment tax and certain excise taxes), unless it files Form 8832 and affirmatively elects to be treated as a corporation,” the site explains.

-So if you're not happy with your job, it could be time to move on.
-An incorporation services company can help you get started.
+So, if you’re not happy with your job, it could be time to move on.
+An incorporation services company can help you get your start.